Many candidates are confused when it comes to the permitted calculator for use in their Cambridge IGCSE Mathematics examinations.

 The syllabus says:

-- Candidates should have an electronic calculator for all papers.
+- Candidates should have a scientific calculator for Papers 3 and 4; one with trigonometric functions is strongly recommended.
 Algebraic or graphical calculators are not permitted.

 Conclusion: You must take into consideration of the criteria from CIE answers above, and make sure the model that you are getting is not “Algebraic or graphical calculator”.